ajberk/dirty-chai/README.md

 https://www.npmjs.com/package/very-dirty-chai

-Do you ever feel exaspirated?
+Do you ever feel exasperated?
 Mad at your coworkers?
 Mad at javascript?
 Do you ever want a way to express your feelings while also writing tested, maintainable code?

 If yes, dirty chai is for you: